gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 # Decoding The Thought Vector

 Neural networks have the rather uncanny knack for turning meaning into numbers.
-Large, dense vectors of numbers, specifically, usually between 500 or 5000 single precision floating points - the activations of the network.
+I'm talking about the activations of the network, the large, dense vectors of numbers, which sit between layers, usually between $500$ and $5000$ in length.
 These vectors carry useful information from one layer of the network to the next, and are believed to represent the data at different layers of abstraction.
 The numbers themselves, however, have thus far defied interpretation.

-In this blog post I put forward a way of understanding these vectors.
-I argue these numbers shouldn't be taken literally, but rather as an encoding for a simpler, sparse data structure.
-And this data structure can be reverse engineered using a simple numerical technique, (the $k$-SVD) to give meaningful interpretations.
+In this blog post I put forward a way of interpreting these vectors.
+I argue that these numbers shouldn't be taken literally, but rather as an encoding for a simpler, sparse data structure.
+This gives rise to a simple technique (the $k$-SVD) for reverse engineering this data structure, and gives us the tools to decode the vectors meaning.

 Applying this trick to a Variational Autoencoder, trained on a dataset of faces, produces a decomposition of <a href="javascript:void(0)" class="hasTooltipSmall">this face<span style="display:none"><img src = "yann.jpg" style="width: 150px"></span></a> into its bare components